Complete Bose-Einstein condensation in the Gross-Pitaevskii regime: Abstract

 \section{Abstract}

 We consider a gas of $N$ bosons in a box with volume one interacting through a two-body potential with scattering length of order $N^{-1}$ (Gross-Pitaevskii limit).
-Assuming the (unscaled) potential to be sufficiently weak, we show that the ground state of the system and all states with relatively small excitation energy exhibit complete Bose-Einstein condensation, with a uniform (i.e. $N$ independent) bound on the number of excitations.
+Assuming the (unscaled) potential to be sufficiently weak, we prove complete Bose-Einstein condensation for the ground state and for many-body states with finite excitation energy in the limit of large $N$ with a uniform ($N$-independent) bound on the number of excitations.